Gauze Left in a Wound

 What Are Complications Due To An Infected Wound?

-If a wound that is infected is not treated immediately, the infection can spread.
+If a wound that is infected is not treated immediately, the infection can spread and require surgical intervention going forward.
 Whether this infection is started by some gauze being left in a wound, or from another cause, the infection can sometimes spread.

 The surrounding skin will then become red and sore.
 At this stage, the infection may end up spreading deeper into the tissues underneath the skin.